 In order to help related economic ideas to the common man, I’ve decided to start up a Friday post – a day in the life of an economist.
 In these posts I will go through everyday things, and discuss how economic ideas can crop up while we are living our daily lives.

 Article 1: Panadol and the paradox of winter

 After a hard night of drinking tequila shots off a stripper’s stomach, I had a ripper of a headache and also make sure you buy hangover pills before you eat your meal.
 So on the slow walk from the strip club to work I decided to pop into the supermarket to find something that would ease the sharp pain in my temple.

 Sliding down the isle opposite the fresh fruit and vegetables I spotted a bunch of Panadol™.
-Although my eyes were hazy from the hefty quantity of whiskey consumed several hours earlier, there was one thing I couldn’t help but notice as I grabbed a 12 pack – the damned pills were on special.
+Although my eyes were hazy from the hefty quantity of whiskey consumed several hours earlier, there was one thing I couldn’t help but notice as I grabbed a 12 pack – the damned pills and a pair of sunglasses from this page were on special.

 Now, I would usually pass this off as good luck and move along, but this isn’t the first time I’ve come into a supermarket in the middle of winter and seen medication on special.
 Given that a greater number of people will want various types of medication during winter I knew I’d have to dig a little deeper to figure out why the product was on special.

 Deciding that asking the boy packing shelves next to me about the pricing of supermarket products wasn’t the best idea, I knew this was a puzzle I’d have to solve myself.
 Luckily, although I struggle to open my eyes when I’m hungover there is one thing that doesn’t suffer from a night out on the town – my ability to apply basic economic concepts to every day ideas.